matejaaj/Sedmice-DQN-Bot/README.md

 ### Playing the Game in Console

-To play the game in the console, you can use the `console_test_env.py` script
+To play the game against random bot in the console, you can use the `console_test_env.py` script